Philipp Fechteler

 conference P. Eisert and P. Fechteler @ ICIP 2008

-Low Delay Streaming of Computer Graphics, Proceedings of the 15th International Conference on Image Processing, San Diego, California, USA, 12th - 15th October 2008, pp 2704-2707.
+Low Delay Streaming of Computer Graphics, Proceedings of the 15th IEEE International Conference on Image Processing, San Diego, California, USA, 12th - 15th October 2008, pp 2704-2707.

 [Bibtex] [PDF]